-Psychologists suggest three main reasons for this odd price phenomenon; the left digit effect, the image effect and the perceived gain effect.
+Odd pricing has shown an effect on impulse buying.
+The small price change encourages people to buy without thinking as it looks like they are getting a discount.
+Psychologists suggest three main reasons for this odd price phenomenon.; the left digit effect, the image effect and the perceived gain effect.

-The image effect leads consumers to perceive an offer with odd prices as a great deal, despite no such statement being made.
+Apparently consumers perceive an offer with odd prices as a great deal, despite no such statement being made.
 The psychological reason for the association is that consumers have become conditioned to odd prices when goods are discounted or promoted.
-Therefore, prices, ending in nine, are associated with an unbeatably low price and consumers feel like they ‘must’ go with the offer.
+Therefore, prices, ending in nine, are associated with an unbeatable low price and consumers feel compelled to go with the offer.

-While consumers’ price preference for low priced items is a 99-ending rather than the cheaper 95-ending, this turns for high priced items.
-A pizza priced at €4.99, will generate higher sales than when it is advertised at the lower price of €4.95.
+Despite the fact that consumers’ price preference is a 99-ending number rather than the cheaper 95-ending for low price items, it's not the same case for high priced items.
+Suppose, a pizza is priced at €4.99, it will generate higher sales than when it is advertised for €4.95.
 However, if a food processor is priced at €59.99, the sales volume will be lower than if it were advertised at €59.95.
-A 99-price ending would here rather damage the consumer perception of the product’s quality.
+In the case with food processors, the 99-price ending would damage the consumer’s perception of the product’s quality.
 This opposing effect becomes even stronger for higher 3- or 4- digit prices.

-The odd price effect works differently across cultures.
-In Chinese societies for example, price endings on 4 and 8 have a greater impact on sales volumes than endings on 9.
-As they hold close symbolic associations to the words “death” (4) and “luck” (8), they can be much more powerful price endings than the “regular” ending in 9.
+In Chinese societies price endings on 4 and 8 have a greater impact on sales volumes than endings on 9.
+Since they hold close symbolic associations to the words “death” (4) and “luck” (8), this can be a much more powerful price ending than ‘9’.

-In B2B, customers with an engineering background often have a dislike for “marketing” prices that end on .99 and prefer prices that appear random (e.g., ending on .87) and suggest that they resulted from some calculated mark-up logic.
+In B2B, customers with an engineering background often have a dislike for “marketing” prices that end on ‘.99’ and prefer prices that appear random (e.g., ending on .87).
+This suggests that they think the price resulted from some calculated mark-up logic.

 In theory, the odd price effect is well understood and its effects are known.
 In practice, making best use of it is difficult, particularly when optimizing a product portfolio.
 The buynomics SaaS pricing solution lets you simulate how your sales are affected by using odd prices — and how to make best use of them.